Short-Range Long-Range Weapon

 - Murphy of The Dresden Files invokes this in Aftermath, mentioning that the RDS on her (highly illegal) P90 was zeroed for relatively close range, because in all her years of being a cop and fighting at Harry's side, she'd fought in less than five long-range encounters.

 Justified, however, in that she lives in a big city, so most of her combats would be in an urban environment with shorter line-of-sight range, and many of her foes are supernatural, and much faster than humans.
 They are capable of better dodging, and closing the distance, much better than a vanilla human would be.

 Live Action TV

-Warhammer 40,000, where a typical assault rifle has a maximum effective range of 120 feet (reduced to 60 feet when the soldier is on the move), and the longest-ranged conventional artillery in the game has a maximum effective range of only 1200 feet.
+- Warhammer 40,000, where a typical assault rifle has a maximum effective range of 120 feet (and is most effective within 60 feet), and the longest-ranged conventional artillery in the game has a maximum effective range of only 1200 feet.
 While that range of artillery is painfully short for real life purposes, it's tantamount to infinite as far as the tabletop is concerned.
 Unless you have a battlefield more than 10 feet long in any direction.